Back

 Caring for ageing parents can be one of life’s most rewarding experiences, but also one of the most demanding.
 It is an act of love and connection, but it can also stretch you emotionally, physically and mentally in ways you might not anticipate.
 Between the emotional responsibility and the constant need to “be there,” many adult children find themselves overwhelmed, exhausted, and unsure how to balance their parents’ needs with their own lives.

-Research shows that family caregivers experience higher levels of stress and fatigue than non-caregivers, often leading to sleep problems, anxiety, and burnout if left unchecked.
+According to Carers Australia, 58.3% of carers have low wellbeing compared to 30.4% of all Australians - and 30% of primary carers provide 40 or more hours of unpaid care every week.
+Across the country, more than 3 million Australians are in this role.
+The stress of caregiving is not incidental.
+It is structural, and it accumulates.
 Experts emphasise the importance of supporting your own health and boundaries first.
 Signs like persistent fatigue, irritability, lack of sleep or losing interest in previously enjoyed activities are red flags for burnout.
 When you notice these signals, it is time to pause, reflect and adjust.

 The challenge therefore is not simply being there but being there sustainably.
 You can only care well for others if you are caring for yourself too.
 Recognise that you cannot carry the entire load alone.